bt3gl/building_blog/content/data_pipe.md

 * If we have an **AWS S3 data lake** ready, we could use **Amazon Sagemaker for model training and inference**.

-As I start a little [github repo for my personal research (dumps...) on Data Pipelines](https://github.com/bt3gl/Data-Pipelines) (PR your contribution!), in this post I add my little intro on the topic.
+As I start a little [github repo for my personal research (dumps...) on Data Pipelines](https://github.com/bt3gl/Data-Pipelines) (PR your contribution!), in this post, I add my little intro on the topic.

 ## ETL: Extract, Transform, and Load